Rev. Dr. Katherine Smith, Executive Director

-Katherine received a Master’s degree (MPS) in ecology and theology from Loyola University – a leader in ministry education on behalf of creation care.
-Her extensive experience working in the non-profit sector as a program manager, as well as her time spent living and working in a developing country, have left her with a profound sense of responsibility for the poor and the marginalized, especially those who are adversely affected by climate disruption and environmental degradation.
-As the Minister of Missions and Faith Formation at Trinity Baptist Church, Conyers, Georgia, Katherine is uniquely situated to lead Baptists and others to a more biblically-based understanding of our responsibility to the created world.
-In addition to her duties as Executive Director, Katherine is available to speak at your church seminar, retreat, or conference.
+Katherine’s education, combined with practical experience living and working in a developing country, has left her with a profound sense of responsibility for the poor and the marginalized, especially those who are adversely affected by climate disruption and environmental degradation.
+As an ordained minister and educated in theology and biology, Katherine is uniquely situated to lead Baptists and others to a more biblically-based understanding of our responsibility to the created world.
+Katherine currently serves as an Adjunct Professor with Wayland Baptist Theological Seminary and lives with her husband, Darrell, in the eastern panhandle of West Virginia.
+She is available to speak at your church seminar, retreat, or conference.

 Dr. Timothy Gilbert, President of the Board

-Dr. Gilbert is an Adjunct Professor of Philosophy of Religion at Baptist Theological Seminary in Richmond where he served as Vice President of Academic Affairs and Dean for the last four years.
+Dr. Gilbert is an Adjunct Professor in the Religion, Ethics, and Philosophy Department at Greensboro College in North Carolina.
+Previously, he was an adjunct at Baptist Theological Seminary in Richmond where he also served as Vice President of Academic Affairs and Dean for four years.
 Tim received a Bachelor of Arts in Religion from Oklahoma Baptist University, plus a Master of Divinity and Doctor of Philosophy in Christian ethics from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 He worked as a professor and administrator at Tarrant County College in Fort Worth, Texas for nearly thirty years, before retiring and coming to BTSR and Richmond.
 Tim represented the T.B.
 Maston Foundation Board at Al Gore’s religious-based training on climate change and global warming in October of 2008.
 Dr. Gilbert believes it is time for a unified Baptist voice to speak out about creation care issues.
-He is a member of Derbyshire Baptist Church in Richmond, Virginia where his wife, Rev. Karen Gilbert, is the Minister of Missions.
+He and his wife are members of Emerywood Baptist Church in High Point, North Carolina.
+His wife, Rev. Karen Gilbert, is a retired Minister of Missions having served churches in Texas and Virginia in that capacity.

 Growing up overseas in a poor developing country, Alex was exposed early on to the realities of poverty, violence, and the impact of the environment.
 The son of scientifically-minded missionary parents, the merger of science and religion was ingrained in him from a young age.
 These two aspects of his childhood led to a deep faith in God and a strong commitment to service that would continue to be a defining part of his identity.
 This commitment led to AmeriCorps St. Louis, a year of service devoted to nature conservation and emergency response.
 During his time there, Mr. Smith received hands-on experience responding to natural disasters when the Mississippi River flooded its banks, displacing thousands of families in sub-freezing temperatures.
 Seeing the profound effects that the environment can have on people, particularly poor and at-risk populations, Mr. Smith resolved to take a more active role in combating climate change and raising awareness of the importance of environmental stewardship and care for creation.

-Although relatively young at 27, Alex has an abundance of life experiences.
+Although relatively young at 32, Alex has an abundance of life experiences.
 He has ten years of international living, in regions repeatedly prone to violence, has been evacuated three times, been a refugee for several months, and had extensive exposure to people from a large variety of cultures, religions, and backgrounds.
 Professionally, he has coordinated volunteers in disaster situations, has years of upper administration experience, and has been a liaison between multi-million dollar organizations and businesses.
-Alex is finishing a degree in international studies at Georgia State University and works as the head of operations for Trinity Baptist Church in Conyers, Georgia.
+Alex has a degree in international studies from Georgia State University and is a teacher at Hills Academy in Conyers, Georgia.
+Alex serves as a Deacon at Trinity Baptist Church, also in Conyers.

 Rev. Karen Woods